gabrieltrompiz/electra-back/README.md

 Bluebird's Promise was used to easily apply middlewares sequentially.

 ### FragmentWrapper
-This was a class created to modify a request using schema delegation.
+This was a class created to modify a request transformations in a schema delegation query.
 This was used to modify a query to the field `node` of GitHub's schema, so we were able to include an inline fragment in the request, since `node` is an union of multiple types in GitHub's schema.

 ```javascript
 class FragmentWrapper {